Your application is your chance to make a great first impression, so do your research and take your time to ensure you land a teacher training place

 Find out more

-- Find out what it takes to teach in Scotland.
+- Consider what it takes to teach in England with Get Into Teaching.

-- Discover your routes into teaching from Northern Ireland.
+- Explore routes into teaching in Scotland or Northern Ireland.

-- Find out what's involved in the Teach First application process.
+- Discover what's involved in the Teach First application process.